Pain In The Front Of The Shoulder With Bench Press

 So Now What?
 Can I Seek Help From A Health Professional?

-If you are struggling with a similar issue, get in contact with one of our team who will be able to assess your injury and provide a treatment plan suited to your needs!
+If you are struggling with a similar issue, get in contact with one of our team members who will be able to assess your injury and provide a treatment plan suited to your needs!